braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/swift/push_notifications/integration.md

 {% endalert %}

 {% alert tip %}
-If you want your push notification subscription to be triggered upon clicking on a notification while in the terminated state, you should set your subscription in `application(_:didFinishLaunchingWithOptions:)`.
+If you want your push notification subscription to be triggered upon clicking on a notification while in the terminated state, you should create your subscription in `application(_:didFinishLaunchingWithOptions:)`.
 This will ensure that the subscription is set up prior to processing the push click.
 {% endalert %}

 ## Testing {#push-testing}